rmello4d/TheSustainableDeveloper/backlog.md

 The point is your joints and your deep tissue.

 We all start life completely loosen.
 A baby can touch its heels on the back of its skull if needed.
 Slowly and surely we build some body tension by growing up.
-As we get older and older, we also get stiffer and curbed by life.
-It looks like a slow hunchback process undermining the idea of a homo-erectus at 90 years old.
+As we grow older and older, we also get stiffer and curbed by life.
+The slow hunchback process undermining the idea of a homo-erectus at 90 years old.

 Ask any elderly person and they will probably tell you : the pain is on the joints, tendons and ligaments.
 The muscles ?
 They work fine.